hyperledger/iroha-2-docs/src/guide/get-started/launch-iroha-2.md

    $ docker compose -f defaults/docker-compose.yml up
    ```

-   Depending on your setup, this might either pull an image from [Docker Hub]((https://hub.docker.com/r/hyperledger/iroha2/tags)) or build the container locally.\
+   Depending on your setup, this command will either pull an image from [Docker Hub](https://hub.docker.com/r/hyperledger/iroha2/tags) or build the container locally.

-   Once the process is complete, an output similar to the following is generated:
+   Once the process completes, you will see an output similar to the following:

    <<< @/guide/get-started/launch-iroha.docker-compose-output.ansi

-Once the network is deployed, it is possible to interact with it using Iroha Client CLI.
+After deploying the network, you can interact with it using the [Iroha Client CLI](./operate-iroha-2-via-cli.md).

-To discover its capabilities and learn to perform some of the basic operations, see [Operate Iroha via CLI](./operate-iroha-via-cli.md).

 ::: tip